shawnbrown/datatest/README.rst

 .. start-inclusion-marker-description

 Datatest helps to speed up and formalize data-wrangling and data validation tasks.
-It repurposes software testing practices for data preparation and quality assurance projects.
+It implements a system of validation methods, difference classes, and acceptance managers.
 Datatest can help you:

 * Clean and wrangle data faster and more accurately.
 * Maintain a record of checks and decisions regarding important data sets.
 * Distinguish between ideal criteria and acceptible deviation.
-* Validate data pipeline component input and output.
+* Validate the input and output of data pipeline components.
 * Measure progress of data preparation tasks.
 * On-board new team members with an explicit and structured process.

 Datatest can be used directly in your own projects or as part of a testing framework like pytest_ or unittest_.
-It implements a system of validation methods, difference classes, and acceptance managers.

-Datatest has no hard dependencies; it's tested on Python 2.6, 2.7, 3.2 through 3.10, PyPy, and PyPy3; and is freely available under the Apache License, version 2.
+It has no hard dependencies; it's tested on Python 2.6, 2.7, 3.2 through 3.10, PyPy, and PyPy3; and is freely available under the Apache License, version 2.

 .. _pytest: https://pytest.org
 .. _unittest: https://docs.python.org/library/unittest.html